esulu/CSGO-Stat-Tracker/README.md

 # CSGO Stat Tracker
-A website that displays player stats for the Valve game Counter-Strike: Global Offensive.
+A website that displays player statistics for the Valve game Counter-Strike: Global Offensive.
 Entry requires a Steam ID or username.
-Stats vary from total time played, to wins and losses, and far more.
+Player statistics vary from total time played, to wins and losses, and far more.

 ## Try It Out
 Enter your Steam ID and view your stats on the [live heroku page](https://csgo-tracker-site.herokuapp.com/)